thedev/CompanyListing/README.md

 ### How do I get set up? ###

 * Summary of set up

+  Used angular and require.js

+  Next steps:
+  - r.js for resource optimization

 * Configuration
 * Dependencies
 * Database configuration